Inqui-Lab-Foundation/unisolve-be/README.md

 ### Installing

-1. You need to install PostgreSQL
+1. You need to install MySql
    - For Windows
      - Install mySql and set following environment variable C:\Program Files\mysql\10\bin
    - For Ubuntu